nomadic-me/FintechCaseStudy/ReadMe.md

 Since Mogo Inc. is in several domains for the sake of this case study, we will be considering *Personal Finance* as the primary domain of focus.

-### Major trends and innovations in Personal Finance over the last 5-10 years?
+### Major trends and innovations in Personal Finance over the last 5-10 years:

 The top three trends for the Personal Finance domain in the Finance Industry are: